-c.
+a.
 State Strategy

-Below are seven essential state strategies that underpin Illinois' commitment to engage and support all parts of our education, workforce, and economic development systems.
+Below are six essential state strategies that underpin Illinois' commitment to engage and support all parts of our education, workforce, and economic development systems.
 These strategies complement the nine guiding principles of the IWIB Strategic Plan, including the identification of clear metrics for progress and success, for informing continuous improvement, system integration, and the identification of innovative efforts and ultimately, the Governor's Executive Order 3 to strengthen the state's commitment to workforce development and job creation.
 Every strategy outlined in Illinois' 2020 Unified State Plan has been impacted by the COVID-19 pandemic and other economic inequities, which affects how we as a state implement the strategies listed below.
-While the core principles of holistic career pathway management for secondary students, postsecondary students and workers combine with demand-responsive solutions for employers serve as a bedrock of our workforce system, the implications of the pandemic and other socioeconomic factors accelerated the need to focus resources through a new strategy on designing a more equitable and accessible workforce system.
-The specific activities to implement Illinois' original six strategies-along the adaptations made in response to the new context of the 2020 strategies and the activity under the new strategy for 2022-are fully described in the operational planning section of this Unified State Plan modification.
+However, the core principles of holistic career pathway management for secondary students, postsecondary students and workers combine with demand-responsive solutions for employers as a sturdy bedrock of our workforce system.
+The specific activities to implement Illinois' six strategies-and the adaptations made in response to the new context of the 2020 strategies-are fully described in the operational planning section of this Unified State Plan modification.